jbirchw1/F2024-CS375/program6/README.md

-# Breadth First Search
+# Dijkstra's Algorithm
-Here is my breadth-first search implementation in Rust.
+Here is my Dijkstra's algorithm implementation in Rust.
 For instructions on how to use and compile, please take a look at program 2 [here](https://github.com/jbirchw1/F2024-CS375/tree/main/program2).

 ## Input
 Please provide all input in the form specified by the project instructions.
 Each input file should be of the following form: